axel-bernal/CraiG/README.md

 Executing craigPredict -h will display a detailed help on how to run the command.
 The main requirement is to have a trained gene model ready.

 For predicting genes using ab initio models, having ready an ab initio model parameter file and the input DNA sequences to predict genes is sufficient.
 For predicting genes using models that integrate external evidence, all the transcriptional evidence for an input set of sequences need to be formatted and organised using craigPreprocess.py.
-The preprocessing step is explained in detail in 3.1.
-The option --prefix-evidence=PREFIX_EVIDENCE must be set with the appropiate value, typically specified in the configuration file as PrefixGenomeFiles when trying to re-annotate the whole genome (see Section 4).
+The option --prefix-evidence=PREFIX_EVIDENCE must be set with the appropiate value, typically specified in the configuration file as PrefixGenomeFiles when trying to re-annotate the whole genome.

 ### Range Limits of Important Input Parameters